Samsung Galaxy A03s

 Budget wise Samsung Galaxy A03s gets competition from a number of budget phones considering their strengths and weaknesses.
 Here we go with comparative analysis with few handsets.

-Realme C21Y: The second-solid performer is the Realme C21Y, which has an HD+ 6.5-inch display with a Unisoc T610 chipset and a 5000mAh battery.
-The Realme C21Y has a similar triple-camera setup to the one on the Samsung Galaxy A03s, along with a rear-mounted fingerprint scanner.
-Slightly above the C21Y, One UI Core on Samsung gives a smoother experience compared to the UI from Realme.
+Realme C21Y: the second solid performer, is the Realme C21Y , it comes with an HD+ 6.5-inch display a Unisoc T610 chipset, and a 5000mAh battery.
+The Realme C21Y also keeps a triple-camera arrangement kinda like the Samsung Galaxy A03s, plus a fingerprint scanner placed at the back.
+Just a bit above it the One UI Core on Samsung tends to feel smoother, than the UI from Realme, even if both are in the same general budget zone.

 Pros and Cons